vippsas/vipps-developers/terminology.md

   See:
   [Partner keys](https://developer.vippsmobilepay.com/docs/partner/partner-keys).

-* Payment Service Provider (PSP) - A third party company that performs online payments on behalf of Vipps MobilePay.
+* Payment Service Provider (PSP) - A third-party business that performs online payments on behalf of Vipps MobilePay.
 Settlements for PSP integrations are handled by the PSP.

 * Point of Sale (POS) - A POS is a physical store.
 It's a type of sales unit.